The first

 Three main factors affect how long your home’s solar panels will operate at their capacity, and if/when replacing them is necessary.

 Weather and climate affect the durability of solar panels but not as much as you think.
-Mitrex panels feature advanced cell technology, high performing modules, and are able to withstand high snow and wind conditions.
+LONGi panels feature advanced cell technology, high performing modules, and are able to withstand high snow and wind conditions.

 Solar panels can even withstand hail and other, harsh weather conditions.
 Tier One solar panels, for example, have an added layer of protection in the form of a thick layer of tempered glass.
 This means that they’re able to handle a good amount of impact without getting damaged.